 Final Thought

 A good brand is still good business.
 AI hasn’t changed that.
 What it has changed is the pace, the surface area, and the number of people who can now participate in brand creation.
-That makes clarity, alignment, and strong partners more - not less - important.
+That makes clarity, alignment, and strong partners more important, not less.

-If you’re thinking through a brand evolution and want to compare notes—or want my list of vetted agencies across budgets—I’m always happy to share.
+If you’re thinking through a brand evolution and want to compare notes, or want my short list of vetted agencies across budgets, I’m always happy to share.